- Respect and accept individual personality traits and differences.

 - If a problem develops, work it out by discussing it.
 Always be respectful, use tact and acknowledge the other person’s way of looking at the issue.
 If an impasse results connect with the instructor of the day.
 If not satisfactorily resolved, contact Dave Rozzi for support.

-- Attend the training sessions, all exceptions are to be approved by Dave Rozzi
+- Attend the training sessions; any exceptions must be approved by Dave Rozzi

-- Be registered and current with NSP dues.
+- Be registered in “Introduction to Patrolling” and current with NSP dues.